-In contrast, quantum algorithms for nonlinear problems remain relatively underdeveloped.
-For nonlinear dynamical systems, Carleman and Koopman-von Neumann linearization techniques\cite{liu2021efficient,engel2021linear,liu2023efficient,costa2023further,joseph2020koopman,JIN2023112149,krovi2023improved} have been proposed to embed nonlinear evolution into high-dimensional linear systems, which can then be addressed by QLSAs.
-Liu et al. showed that second-order nonlinear systems can be simulated in this way\cite{liu2021efficient}.
-Our prior work introduced the Pivot Switching Carleman method\cite{endo2024divergence}, which improves numerical stability and extends applicability to strongly nonlinear systems, including phase-field models.
+In contrast, quantum algorithms for nonlinear problems are relatively underdeveloped.
+For nonlinear dynamical systems, Carleman and Koopman-von Neumann linearization techniques \cite{liu2021efficient,engel2021linear,liu2023efficient,costa2023further,joseph2020koopman,JIN2023112149,krovi2023improved} have been proposed to embed nonlinear evolution into high-dimensional linear systems, which can then be addressed using QLSAs.
+Liu et al. demonstrated that second-order nonlinear systems can be simulated in this manner \cite{liu2021efficient}.
+Our prior work introduced the pivot-switching Carleman method \cite{endo2024divergence}, which improves the numerical stability and extends the applicability to strongly nonlinear systems, including phase-field models.

-For nonlinear equilibrium problems, only a few approaches exist.
-Xue et al. proposed a homotopy perturbation method to reduce quadratic nonlinearities to linear form, achieving exponential speedup in state dimension\cite{xue2022quantum}.
-Nghiem et al. developed a quantum version of Newton’s method based on block-encoded arithmetic oracles, capable of solving general homogeneous nonlinear equations, though it requires exponentially many oracle queries with respect to the steps\cite{nghiem2024quantum}.
-Despite these promising directions, practical applications to real-world nonlinear systems remain scarce and largely unvalidated.
+Only a few approaches exist for solving nonlinear equilibrium problems.
+Xue et al. proposed a homotopy perturbation method to reduce quadratic nonlinearities to a linear form, thereby achieving an exponential speedup in the state dimension \cite{xue2022quantum}.
+Nghiem et al. developed a quantum version of Newton’s method based on block-encoded arithmetic oracles that can solve general homogeneous nonlinear equations, although it requires exponentially many oracle queries with respect to the steps \cite{nghiem2024quantum}.
+Despite these promising directions, the practical applications to real-world nonlinear systems remain scarce and largely unvalidated.

-In this study, we propose a novel quantum algorithm for solving nonlinear equilibrium equations derived from variational principles.
-Targeting systems governed by balance of forces, our approach reformulates the equilibrium condition as a nonlinear dynamical system.
-By applying exact linearization method to the resulting infinite dimensional time-evolution equations, we reconstruct the solution to the original nonlinear equilibrium problem.
-This formulation enables, for the first time, quantum acceleration of structurally nonlinear equilibrium analyses using fault-tolerant quantum computers.
-As demonstrated in the following sections, the proposed approach opens a path toward practical quantum accelerations in structural mechanics.
+In this paper, we propose a quantum algorithmic framework for solving nonlinear equilibrium equations derived from variational principles.
+The key concept is to reformulate the equilibrium condition as nonlinear gradient-flow dynamics and transform the resulting time-evolution equation into a linear dynamical system using exact infinite-dimensional linearization techniques.
+This construction enables nonlinear equilibrium problems to be addressed using quantum algorithms for linear dynamical simulations on FTQCs.

+We demonstrate the applicability of this approach using several examples of nonlinear elasticity, including single nonlinear springs, chain--spring systems, and two-dimensional truss structures.
+The results show that truncated linearized dynamics can accurately reproduce nonlinear equilibrium states and capture the effects of structural nonlinearity.